 Read on for six of our favourite workplace plants.

-Numerous studies have also shown that plants can reduce stress levels, promote feelings of calm and relaxation, and boost cognitive function.
+Numerous studies have also shown that plants can help employees to stay grounded during times of stress, promote feelings of calm and relaxation, and boost cognitive function.
 A 2015 study, for instance, found that interacting with indoor plants reduces physiological and psychological stress — particularly for DSE workers surrounded by devices and electrical equipment.

 Meanwhile, the Journal of Environmental Psychology discovered that the presence of plants in the workplace can increase employees’ attention spans.
 A University of Michigan study corroborates the hypothesis, suggesting that a leafy office can improve memory and attention by 20%.

 Perhaps this is in part because plants improve the air quality around them.
 Did you know that high levels of carbon dioxide can make it harder to concentrate?
 By reducing harmful CO2 levels and boosting oxygen, plants give you more space to breathe and think clearly.
 They’re also effective at removing volatile organic compounds (VOCs) which can be released by computers, printers, and other electronic display screen equipment.
 VOC emissions are thought to be carcinogenic and can lead to headaches, nausea, and loss of coordination.

 So, it seems house plants can be an affordable and effective way to bring happiness and health benefits to the office.
 What’s not to like?